uowaep/CubiQuake/README.md

 <img align="left" src="https://raw.githubusercontent.com/uowaep/CubiQuake/master/cubiquake.png"> CubiQuake: Cubic/Voxel Style Game Framework for the FTEQW Engine __(Requires [FTEQW](http://fte.triptohell.info/downloads) 64bit strongly recommended.)__

-CubiQuake is a multiplayer Quake modification that lets players and modders experience classic Quake gameplay/physics in a cubic/voxel world.
-Generate worlds randomly, or create prefabs that link together dynamically to create complex structrues such as dungeons, or anything you can imagine and build.
+CubiQuake is a multiplayer Quake modification that allows players and modders to experience and experiment with classic Quake gameplay and physics in a cubic/voxel world using the QuakeC script language.
+Generate worlds randomly, or create prefabs that link together dynamically to create complex randomly generated structrues such as dungeons, or anything you can imagine.
 CubiQuake currently only runs on the FTE QuakeWorld engine, but it is possible that other great Quake engines may support it in the future.

-It can be played as is in creative mode to build worlds, but it is also a core framework for Quake mod developers.
-Multiple rotatable shapes are supported: cube, ramp, wedges, slab.
+You can build sandbox worlds, or if you're a modder, build upon the core framework and create your own mods powered by CubiQuake.

+On a more technical side, Cubiquake uses the FTE builtin function trisoup_simple() to draw most surfaces, and dynamically spawns collision models and calculates lighting as the player moves through the world.
+Ambient, static, and (experimental) dynamic light all work despite not using a BSP world.
+Multiple XYZ rotatable shapes are supported: cube, ramp, wedge(s), slab.
 Each cubic/shape can use any texture (or model for more decorative applications).

-On a more technical side, Cubiquake uses trisoup_simple() to draw most surfaces, and dynamically spawns collision boxes and calculates lighting as the player moves through the world.
-Ambient, static, and (experimental) dynamic light all work despite not using a BSP world.
-You do not need to be a modder to use CubiQuake as is.
-Just follow the installation and playing instructions.
+You do not need to be a modder to play with CubiQuake as is.
+Just follow the installation and playing instructions below.

 ### Media